-Lyme disease — so named because it was first reported in the United States in the town of Old Lyme, Conn., in 1975 — is caused by the bacterium Borrelia burgdorferi.
-It is spread by the bite of infected blacklegged ticks (also known as deer ticks) in New England, Mid-Atlantic and Great Lakes regions.
+Lyme disease — so named because it was first reported in the United States in the town of Old Lyme, Connecticut, in 1975 — is caused by the bacterium Borrelia burgdorferi.
+It is spread through the bite of infected blacklegged ticks (also known as deer ticks) in New England, Mid-Atlantic and Great Lakes regions.
 It can also be spread by the western blacklegged tick in the Pacific Northwest.

-While the number of Lyme disease cases is growing, it remains a largely regional concern.
-According to the Centers for Disease Control and Prevention, 94 percent of Lyme disease cases were reported from the District of Columbia and 15 states: Connecticut, Delaware, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New Hampshire, New York, Pennsylvania, Rhode Island, Vermont, Virginia, West Virginia and Wisconsin.
-(You can see reported cases of Lyme disease mapped out here.)
+The highest incidence of Lyme disease cases in 2017 were reported from the District of Columbia and 15 states: Connecticut, Delaware, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Virginia, West Virginia and Wisconsin.
+(You can see reported cases of Lyme disease over the years mapped out here from the CDC.)

 "Typically, Lyme disease is not acquired in the southeastern United States and central Texas," says Dr. Paul Auwaerter, an associate professor of medicine at the Johns Hopkins University School of Medicine who also serves as the clinical director for the Division of Infectious Diseases.

-While they may transmit other diseases, ticks common in other parts of the country — such as the Lone Star tick (Amblyomma americanum), the American dog tick (Dermacentor variabilis), the Rocky Mountain wood tick (Dermacentor andersoni), and the brown dog tick (Rhipicephalus sanguineus) — are not known to transmit Lyme disease, according to the CDC.
+While they may transmit other diseases, ticks common in other parts of the country — such as the Lone Star tick (Amblyomma americanum), the American dog tick (Dermacentor variabilis), the Rocky Mountain wood tick (Dermacentor andersoni) and the brown dog tick (Rhipicephalus sanguineus) — are not known to transmit Lyme disease, according to the CDC.

 But even finding the right tick — or wrong tick, depending on your point of view — latched onto your skin doesn't mean you're going to get Lyme disease.
 In most cases, the tick must be attached for more than 36 hours before the bacteria can be transmitted.

-"If you get the tick off within 24 to 36 hours, you're not going to get Lyme disease," says Dr. Michael Zimring, co-author of "Healthy Travel" and director of The Center for Wilderness and Travel Medicine at Mercy Medical Center in Baltimore.
+"If you get the tick off within 24 to 36 hours, you're not going to get Lyme disease," says Dr. Michael Zimring, co-author of "Healthy Travel" and director of the Center for Wilderness and Travel Medicine at Mercy Medical Center in Baltimore.

 How can you tell how long the tick has been there?
 Is it full of blood?

 The symptoms will fade, even if untreated.
-Symptoms of Stage 2 Lyme disease, also known as early disseminated Lyme disease, include swollen joints, particularly the knees.
+Symptoms of stage 2 Lyme disease, also known as early disseminated Lyme disease, include swollen joints, particularly the knees.
 The symptoms are similar to rheumatoid arthritis.
 The difference, Soloway says, is that rheumatoid arthritis typically affects knuckles first.